coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. tacv:: apply @term in @ident
    :name: apply … in

-   This tactic applies to any goal.
    The argument :token:`term` is a term well-formed in the local context and the argument :token:`ident` is an hypothesis of the context.
    The tactic :n:`apply @term in @ident` tries to match the conclusion of the